gvwilson/thirdbit/src/fiction/bear/index.md

 "Could it have been a patrol from Chaghan?"

-Sergeant Dambu hesitated.
+Sergeant Inambu hesitated.
 "Not much likely, Your Highness," she said after a moment.
 "If they were going to come along this far, they would have done with more trouble of themselves."